sophiaachungg/constitutional-ai/README.md

 <details>
    <summary>Answer</summary>
-   No, the key innovation is NOT in the model architecture itself, but in the training methodology.
+   No, the key innovation is NOT in the base model architecture itself, but in the training methodology.
+However, the DTransformer *is* modified to output a single number as a preference score to compare model responses instead of a sequence of words.
 </details>

 ---